bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 ### materials
 First you need to find a source for the wire, without getting junk wire that won't work.
-No sellers are writing their item descriptions for electronics, so it takes careful examination to tell suitable products from unsuitable ones.
+This kind of wire is usually sold for making jewelry, and the sellers do not write their descriptions with electronics use in mind, so it takes careful examination to tell suitable products from unsuitable ones.
-There are many small vendors that sometimes have this kind of wire, but they come and go and their stock comes and goes.
+There are many small vendors that sometimes have this kind of wire, but the sellers come and go and their stock comes and goes.
-Also proces vary quite a bit, so don't necessarily buy the first thing that meets the specs.
+Also prices vary quite a bit, so don't necessarily buy the first thing you find that meets the specs.

-Start with the search above.
+Start with a basic search for [gold-plated brass wire](https://duckduckgo.com/?t=canonical&q=brass+hard+gold-filled+26gauge+wire) .

 You want wire that has the following properties:
 * solid brass